 Optical window light transmittance is wavelength dependent.
 The BK7 optical window, procured from ESCO Optics, was mounted in the OrangeCan right above the remote cosine receptor optic.
-We measured BK7 window transmittance using the madir viewing spectrometer and the NIST traceable source.
+We measured BK7 window transmittance using the nadir viewing spectrometer and the NIST traceable source.
 The optical window was mounted and centered in front of the integrating sphere aperture.
 The spectrometer fiber optic tip was mounted and placed in front of the optical window.
-We

-Deleted: FieldSpec Pro Deleted: illumination Deleted: and integrating sphere Deleted: Deleted: GSFC Deleted: To Deleted: instrument's Deleted: initial Deleted: NIST source calibration Deleted: strategy Deleted: detectors Deleted: , and then Deleted: the instrument's response (Figure 2) Deleted: radiance Deleted: integrating sphere Deleted: instrument Deleted: radiance Deleted: is Deleted: linearity test Deleted: FieldSpec Pro Deleted: FieldSpec Pro Deleted: less Deleted: for Deleted: VSWIR Deleted: FieldSpec 3 Deleted: FieldSpec Pro instrument Deleted: (a PANalytical company) Deleted: FieldSpec 3 Deleted: FieldSpec 3 Deleted: less Deleted: for Deleted: FieldSpec 3 Deleted: FieldSpec Pro Deleted: FieldSpec 3 Deleted: using the NASA/GSFC Code 618 Optics Laboratory Deleted: VSWIR captured NIST traceable source measurements at top, right, bottom, left, and center window positions to fully assess transmission.
-We averaged optical window measurements and compared with window-free NIST traceable source radiance to derive wavelength-dependent radiance loss due to window transmissivity (Figure 4).
+We captured NIST traceable source measurements at top, right, bottom, left, and center window positions to fully assess transmission.
+We averaged optical window measurements and compared with window-free NIST traceable source radiance to derive wavelength-dependent radiance loss due to window transmissivity (Figure 3a and 3b).
 The nadir viewing spectrometer BK7 optical window for the UC-12B aircraft was procured from Comso Optics Inc. Transmittance for this optical window was determined to be greater than 90% for wavelengths between 0.34 and 2.2 μm per manufacture material specifications.
 Because of a compressed timeline during aircraft instrument integration for this airborne mission, we were unable to transport the laboratory NIST traceable source to measure the transmittance of the UC-12B BK7 optical window.
 Based on this experience, we recommend that aircraft optical window measurements always be acquired prior to and/or during aircraft instrument integration as a standard practice.